IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklisation-notes.md

 ### Merklised ASTs and Plutus Core
 See [this document](./PLC-AST-types.md) for a summary of the structure of Plutus Core ASTs.

 The Merklisation technique described above is not suitable for Plutus Core validation code.
 Here validators do not just consist of a collection of independent sub-validators; instead, one can have very complex ASTs where a lot of important code is contained in internal nodes.
-To deal with this I've used a variant of the standard Merklisation techique.
+To deal with this I've used a variant of the standard Merklisation technique.

 #### Modified Merklisation technique
 For each AST node `N` we can produce a hash `M#(N)` as follows: